zei-world/api-woocommerce/docs/_documentation/js_module.md

 ---

 This example was written to explain how to use our NodeJS class.
-To go fast, all you need is to retrieve the ZEI.js file and follow the instructions :
+All you need to do is to retrieve the ZEI.js file and follow the instructions :

 1. [Download](https://raw.githubusercontent.com/zeroecoimpact/API/master/NodeJS/ZEI.js) and put ZEI.js on your source
-    files
+    files.
-2. Include it in your back-end pages and use the class (see examples)
+2. Include it in your back-end pages and use the class (see examples).
-3. When the user reaches the end of the process of the offer or the reward, validate it with the right class method
+3. When the user reaches the end of the process of the offer or the reward, validate it with the right class method.

 **Example to display the user module (and generate his token) :**